ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

 The proof proceeds in three main steps:

-1. Proposition \ref{LengthOfObjectIsBounded} states that in a $k$-[[tensor category]] an object $X$ being of subexponential growth is equivalent to the existence of a [[Schur functor]] that annihilates this, hence equivalent to the statement that some power of $X$, skew-symmetrized in sme variables and symmetrized in others, vaishes.
+1. Proposition \ref{LengthOfObjectIsBounded} states that in a $k$-[[tensor category]] an object $X$ being of subexponential growth is equivalent to the existence of a [[Schur functor]] that annihilates it, hence equivalently to the statement that some power of $X$, skew-symmetrized in sme variables and symmetrized in others, vanishes.

    Hence this proposition is where the [[symmetric group]] action on tensor powers appears, from just a kind of finite-dimensionality assumption.